 Just like a lease extension, if the parties are of similar mindsets, a voluntary deal can be arranged to transfer the freehold.

 If you have a long lease (of more than 21 years) of a self-contained part of a building in a residential block with a large number of similar owners – you generally should qualify.
+If you don’t, we can advise on alternatives.

 Unlike lease extensions, you do not have to have owned the property for any specific length of time.

-How Can Our Lease Enfranchisement Solicitors Help?
+What to Expect From Our Lease Enfranchisement Solicitors

 Enfranchisement is a process that involves quite an active amount of planning, especially if you are part of a large block of flats.
 Our solicitors have been recognised for excellence in this field by clients and other professionals to become members of the Association of Leasehold Enfranchisement Practitioners.